Independent Living vs Assisted Living: Top Questions Answered

 What Is Assisted Living for Seniors?

 Assisted living is for seniors who need some support with daily living activities.
-It helps residents maintain their independence with the help of professional staff members who provide care and services personalized to the individual.
+It helps residents stay self-sufficient with the help of professional staff members who provide care and services personalized to the individual.

 How Does Assisted Living Work?